 Mexico's Mayan Trail

 Emerald jungles, sapphire-blue waters and powdery white sands meet towering ancient temples and colonial towns in the captivating country of Mexico.
 But a trip here is just as much about its fascinating history and culture as its idyllic landscapes.
 Our comprehensive Mexico tours will have you reaching for your sombrero as we comb through spectacular Mayan sites, uncovering the history of Mexico’s ancient people - the Zapotecs, Mixtecs, and Aztecs - and the influence of Spanish settlers.
+This special departure coincides with Mexico's famed Day of the Dead celebrations (Dia de los Muertos) and includes a number of special activities and opportunities to gain a real insight into this colourful tradition.

 What's Included:

-• 14 nights in hotels and 1 in flight (accommodation as specified or similar)
+• 14 nights in hotels and 1 in flight

-• Titan’s VIP door-to-door travel service
+• Titan’s nationwide return chauffeur service

 • Services of a Titan tour manager